-iii. preparing the training programmes necessary for this purpose and continuing to provide support as required to those developing countries that so wish;
+iv. preparing the training programmes necessary for this purpose and continuing to provide support as required to those developing countries that so wish;

-iv. promoting collaboration between and among national CIRTs, including CIRTs responsible for government-to-government cooperation, industry CIRTs and academia CIRTs, in accordance with national legislation, at the regional and global level, by encouraging the participation of developing countries in regional and global projects and in the work of relevant organizations such as FIRST, and regional organizations, among others;
+v. promoting collaboration between and among national CIRTs, including CIRTs responsible for government-to-government cooperation, industry CIRTs and academia CIRTs, in accordance with national legislation, at the regional and global level, by encouraging the participation of developing countries in regional and global projects and in the work of relevant organizations such as FIRST, and regional organizations, among others;

-v. working to achieve these goals while avoiding duplication of effort with other organizations;
+vi. working to achieve these goals while avoiding duplication of effort with other organizations;

 3 to instruct ITU-D Study Group 2, under Question 3/2, within its mandate, to contribute to the implementation of this resolution, also taking into consideration the work carried out by ITU-T Study Group 17, on this issue.